-If you take enough cod liver oil to obtain therapeutic benefits for depression, you’ll be consuming dangerous levels of vitamin A.
+If you take enough cod liver oil to obtain therapeutic benefits for depression, you’ll be consuming extremely high levels of vitamin A.

-And obviously, if you have a known allergy to fish, you should avoid taking a fish oil supplement.
+And obviously, if you have a known allergy to fish, you should not take a fish oil supplement.

-Talk to your doctor before taking fish oil if you take drugs that increase the risk of bleeding like aspirin or blood thinners (such as warfarin).
-(44)
+Note: Talk to your doctor before taking fish oil if you take drugs that increase the risk of bleeding, like aspirin or blood thinners (such as warfarin).

 How to Maximize the Benefits of Fish Oil for Depression